jqphu/pocket-js/README.md

 # pocket-js

-A JavaScript library to interface with the PocketUniv
+A JavaScript library to interface with the PocketUniverse